TheHaymaker/merge-md/README.md

 This package will merge all the files in a directory into one file called `merged.md`.

-It now works for markdown files, but should really work for plain text and code files.
+It now works for markdown files.

 ### Provide directory